-RAD Studio runs in 32bits that means all components should be 32bits.
-You can compile 64bits VCL Component but you can NOT install a 64bits VCL Component onto 32bits RAD Studio – only use them in your deployed 64bit apps.
-On the other side, you can create 32bits VCL component that runs with with your 64bits applications.
-That means while the RADS IDE is 32bits you can create 64bits applications with your 64bits components.
+RAD Studio runs in 32bits, which means all components should be 32bits.
+You can compile a 64bits VCL Component but you cannot install a 64bits VCL Component onto 32bits RAD Studio – only use them in your deployed 64bit apps.
+On the other side, you can create a 32bits VCL component that runs with your 64bits applications.
+That means while the RADS IDE is 32bits, you can create 64bits applications with your 64bits components.
 Now let’s see how we can do this.

 What is a Component in C++ ?

 In C++ Builder and Delphi, every object (i.e. Edit1) inherits from TObject class (i.e. TEdit1).
 Objects that can appear in the Form Designer inherit from TPersistent or TComponent Controls, which appear to the user at run time, inherit from TControl.
 There are two types of controls, graphic controls, which inherit from TGraphicControl, and windowed controls, which inherit from TWinControl.
 A control like TCheckBox inherits all the functionality of TObject, TPersistent, TComponent, TControl, and TWinControl, and adds specialized capabilities of its own.

 A Component in C++ Builder and Delphi specifies the base class for all components.
 Components can be added to the Tool palette and manipulated at design time.
 Components can own other components.
 Com

 The TComponent branch contains classes that descend from TComponent but not TControl.
 Objects in this branch are components that you can manipulate on forms at design time but which do not appear to the user at run time.
 They are persistent objects that can do the following:

 - Appear on the Tool palette and be changed on the form.